24th August 2021 (Original message sent)

 Dear Sir Richard Branson,

-I hope this message finds you well and happy.
+I hope this message finds it’s way to you and that you are well.

 I wanted to share our Children’s picture book called ‘I’m a Dyslexic Superhero’.
-It’s due to go to print soon, and we were hoping (crossing all my fingers and toes!) that you would like to look through it and comment on it.
-I still have some finessing to do so I’m open to any suggestions you have.
+We were hoping (crossing all my fingers and toes!) that you would like to look through it and share your comments with us.
+It is available on Amazon and locally in Australia.
+The digital version is linked below for you to flip through.

-My 8 year old daughter Kyla is continually inspired by your words of ‘dreaming big’ and ‘dyslexia is a superpower’ which is how our book began.
+My 10 year old daughter Kyla (was 7 yrs when we wrote our book) is continually inspired by your words of ‘dreaming big’ and ‘dyslexia is a superpower’ which is how our book began.
 One of her favourite illustrations in our book is the astronaut page!
 And not long after we designed it, you flew into space!
 What a moment.
 She was so proud of you.

 We began the book during Melbourne’s first lockdown in 2020.
 I wanted a way for her to be able to express her feelings struggling with dyslexia.
 Our book has, and still makes a positive impact on her so we’ve made it available for the world.
 We couldn’t find books written from a young child’s perspective on what it feels like to have dyslexia.
 So we made our own.
 It has been received really well so far and our aim is to share this with as many schools around the world as we can.